Skip to main content

 How Do San Antonio's PFAS Levels Compare?

-PFBA at 15 ppt puts San Antonio in the middle range nationally — below cities with serious PFAS contamination (some utilities show PFAS above 100 ppt) but well above the most conservative health guidelines:
+PFBA at 15 ppt puts San Antonio in the middle range nationally — below cities with serious PFAS contamination (some public water systems show PFAS above 100 ppt) but well above the most conservative health guidelines:

 • EPA MCL (PFOA/PFOS): 4 ppt — PFBA is not currently subject to this limit